Snowflake Dynamic Tables vs Materialized Views: When Each Works, When Neither Does

 JOIN customers c ON o.customer_id = c.customer_id;

-`TARGET_LAG` is the maximum amount of time you want the data in the dynamic table to lag behind changes in the source.
+`TARGET_LAG` is the maximum amount of time you want the materialized data to lag behind changes in the source.
 It’s expressed as an integer and a time unit — `’1 minute’`, `’5 minutes’`, `’1 hour’`, `’1 day’`.
 Snowflake schedules refreshes to meet that target as the data freshness vs latency contract.
-The minimum target lag for a Snowflake dynamic table is 1 minute.
+The minimum target lag is 1 minute.
 You cannot set a target lag of seconds.
 This is a hard platform floor, not a per-table configuration choice.
-Anyone who tells you Dynamic Tables can refresh in seconds is confusing `TARGET_LAG = ’60 seconds’` (which resolves to 1 minute) with actual sub-minute refresh behavior.
-The refresh service that manages all dynamic tables across the platform has operational limits that prevent going below one-minute cadence.
+Anyone who tells you the mechanism can refresh in seconds is confusing `TARGET_LAG = ’60 seconds’` (which resolves to 1 minute) with actual sub-minute refresh behavior.
+The refresh service that manages every object of this kind across the platform has operational limits that prevent going below one-minute cadence.

 Target lag values also apply downstream.
-When you chain dynamic tables, you can set the target lag of downstream dynamic tables to `DOWNSTREAM`, which means the downstream table refreshes only when its upstream dependency does.
-This lets you define a pipeline where only the final dynamic table has a specific time schedule, and everything upstream refreshes on demand to meet that schedule efficiently.
+When you chain these objects, you can set the lag of downstream tables to `DOWNSTREAM`, which means the downstream object refreshes only when its upstream dependency does.
+This lets you define a pipeline where only the final stage has a specific time schedule, and everything upstream refreshes on demand to meet that schedule efficiently.

 Target lag is a direct input to compute costs.
 A shorter target lag means more frequent refreshes, which means more warehouse compute consumed per hour.
 A target lag of one minute means Snowflake attempts a refresh roughly every 30 seconds to stay ahead of the lag window.
 A target lag of one hour means refreshes happen every 30 minutes or so.
 Storage costs are separate and come from storing the materialized results plus Time Travel and fail-safe data retention.

-You can alter a dynamic table after creation — change the target lag, change the warehouse, suspend or resume refreshes — using `ALTER DYNAMIC TABLE`.
+You can alter the object after creation — change the target lag, change the warehouse, suspend or resume refreshes — using `ALTER DYNAMIC TABLE`.
 You cannot change the defined query after creation; to change the query, you drop and recreate:

 sql